systopia/de.systopia.mutualaid/README.md

 * uses CiviCRM's built in geocoding feature
 * a matching algorhytm that connects people in need with volunteers via a realtionship
 * pre-configured reports to find and review matched contacts
 * advanced contact matching using the [Extended Contact Matcher Extension](https://github.com/systopia/de.systopia.xcm) extension incl. a preconfigured profile
+* Drupal only: 3 permissions: request for help, offer help for others, and administer MutualAid.

 ## Installation and Prerequisites
 You need a current CiviCRM instance and have admin priviliges.
 Add the extension to  CiviCRM via the UI or the regular extension installation routine described [here](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension).
 The extension has a dependency with the [Extended Contact Matcher Extension](https://github.com/systopia/de.systopia.xcm) which should be installed automatically when you install the Corona Aid Extension for CiviCRM.